 - Pigs Feet: Cooking them low and slow makes them super tender and full of flavor.

-- White Vinegar and Lime: Essential for cleaning the pigs’ feet and cutting any gamey taste.
+- White Vinegar: Essential for cleaning the pigs’ feet and cutting any gamey taste.

 - Seasonings: Sazon, chicken bouillion, soul food seasoning, red chilli flakes, and smoked paprika bring a mix of sweetness, spice, and a little heat to balance things out.